mrothenbuecher/Chromecast-Kiosk/README.md

 ## Start casting
 1. add a ChromeCast, by IP and Name
-2. set the url and the refresh rate of the website you want to be displayed (requires Google Chrome with Cast Ext.)
+2. set target chromecast, the url and the refresh rate of the website you want to be displayed ~~(requires Google Chrome with Cast Ext.)~~
 3. see if they are still alive an playing

 ## Thanks to